jayrshah98/GoodBooks/README.md

-Using phpmyadmin import the SQL files from the folder into phpmyadmin All the SQL files must be under a single name of goodbooks Download the zip file adn unzip and tore it in xampp>htdocs and execute home.php
+Using phpmyadmin import the SQL files from the folder into phpmyadmin All the SQL files must be under a single name of goodbooks Download the zip file adn unzip and tore it in xampp>htdocs and execute home.php Login using your own creditenials and product filter page will open.